About

 short black opera for kids

-Do You Know Me? became the genesis for a collection of songs written over the past 5 years – The Dhungala Choral Connection Songbook.
-This song book represents an important milestone for our company, connecting Indigenous children with traditional languages through song.
+Do You Know Me? became the genesis for a collection of songs written over the past 16 years – The Dhungala Choral Connection Songbook volumes 1 and 2.
+These two song books represent important milestone for our company, connecting First Nations children with traditional knowledge and languages through song.
 Singing in language is a vital and effective way to strengthen cultural identity and instil confidence.
-We consider this one of our most important tasks.
+We consider this one of Short Black Opera’s most important tasks.

 For more information on running a program in your town or school please contact us.